dingdingwall/MySpaceGame/README.md

 ![giphy](https://github.com/dingdingwall/MySpaceGame/assets/113763700/f08f0f98-3353-4517-b93c-c5fb8f3b2f2a)

-- I made a space game
+- I made a space game.
+- The mechanics of the game is to not get hit by an asteroid.